 |Loan terms (in years)|

-If you have bad credit and looking for a personal loan, online lenders are a solid option, because traditional lenders like banks and credit unions may not approve you.
+If you have bad credit and looking for a personal loan in Manitoba, online lenders are a solid option, because traditional lenders like banks and credit unions may not approve you.
 Online lenders offer different types of personal loans:

 - Secured loans.
 This type of loan will require you to put up an asset (like your home or vehicle) to “insure” your payments, which you risk losing if you fail to make your loan repayments.